 Camp II (6,750m/22,146ft)

 Camp II lies at an altitude of 6500m.
 The climbing from camp I to camp is an intermediate ice section with a few mixed climbing sections.
 In this section of the climb, some rock parts and glaciers, and in the middle of the glacier is a bit technical but there will be a fixed rope.
 At camp II, there will be SST's fixed dining camp with a kitchen facility so this will be the most night spent nights after base camp.

 Camp III (7,300m/23,950ft)

 Climbing from camp II to camp III is also climbing from Lhotse face to CIII.
-The Lhotse face is steep and the ice part is harder but the route is fixed with rope and the angels can range from 30 to 45 degrees.
+The Lhotse face is steep and the ice part is harder but the route is fixed with rope and the angles can range from 30 to 45 degrees.
 It’s a long climbing Sherpa and with fixed rope will be there for safe climbing.
 You will have twice an overnight stay at camp III before the summit attempt for best acclimatization.
-Note: Till Camp III and Yellow band rock section, all the climbers of Mt.
+Note: Till Camp III and the Yellow band rock section, all the climbers of Mt.
 Everest and Mt.
 Lhotse climb together and before reaching camp IV/South col the team split their destination.